CodeAndCake/HG2TWL/README.md

 # 3. Hacking games to teach Web Literacy

-Now that you dipped your toes into *game hacking* and *system thinking*, how can we apply these to Web Literacy?
+Now that we dipped our toes into *game hacking* and *system thinking*, how can we apply these to Web Literacy?

 ### The problem